arqex/urlhub/readme.md

 - `/users`
 - `/users/:userId` (Child of `/users`)

-The `cb` attribute is what the router returns when a url matches one of the defined routes:
+The `cb` (named after callback) attribute is what the router returns when a url matches one of the defined routes:

 ```js
 var location = router.match('/home');